If you’re considering a facelift...

 Where are the incisions for a facelift?

-Keep in mind that many patients requesting a facelift are very good candidates for a minimal-incision rejuvenation.
+Keep in mind that many patients requesting a facelift are very good candidates for a minimal-incision face lift.
 The surgery begins with an incision in the area of the temple hair, just above and in front of the ear, and then continues around the lobe, circling the ear before returning to the point of origin in the scalp.
 The choice of placing the scar in the crease just in front of the ear or within the ear itself is determined by individual patient anatomy.
 An alternative incision is to place the incision along the temporal hairline, rather than within the temporal hair; in order to minimize the incision at the earlobe area and avoid distortion of the sideburn.

 The skin is raised outward before the surgeon repositions and tightens the underlying muscles and connective tissue.
 Some fat may be removed, as well as excess skin.
 For men, the incision is aligned to accommodate the natural beard lines.
 In all cases, the incision is placed where it will fall in a natural crease of the skin for camouflage.